Search programs

 Online Grad School Costs Other Than Tuition

-Travel costs While online grad students don’t have to pay for daily transportation to campus, there may be in-person events that students have to attend, including internships, residencies, labs, or orientations.
+While online grad students don’t have to pay for daily transportation to campus, they may have to attend in-person events, including internships, residencies, labs, or orientations.
 Students should be aware of any in-person requirements for their program and factor any related costs, such as gas, public transportation, or parking, into their budget.

 How to Pay for an Online Master’s Degree

-In addition to using their own funds, there are several ways students can pay for an online master’s degree.
+In addition to using their own funds, students can pay for an online master’s degree in several ways.
 These include student loans, employer tuition assistance scholarships, grants, assistantships, and more.
 Students may receive financial assistance forms directly from their schools, but the following resources are available to all students, regardless of their educational institution.

 The first stop for students planning on borrowing money to pay for their graduate education should be StudentAid.gov.
 This is where students can complete the Free Application for Federal Student Aid (FAFSA), which the Department of Education uses to determine who is eligible for federal student loans.
-The types of federal aid graduate students are eligible for include Direct Unsubsidized Loans, Direct PLUS Loans, the TEACH Grant, the Federal Work-Study Program, and Federal Pell Grants.
+The types of federal aid graduate students are eligible for include Direct Unsubsidized Loans and Direct PLUS Loans.
+You might also be eligible for certain types of grants.
 Many states and schools also use information from the FAFSA to determine eligibility for additional aid and scholarships.

 An often-overlooked method of paying for grad school is using tuition assistance benefits from an employer.
 While this isn’t a universal employee benefit, some of the nation’s largest companies, including Amazon, AT&T, Verizon, Apple, and Wal-Mart, offer some or all employees tuition assistance.
 The exact reimbursement amounts and process vary by company, but generally, a company will compensate an employee for their tuition after they submit documentation showing they successfully completed their classes.
 Students who need clarification about whether their company offers tuition assistance benefits can contact their human resources department or benefits coordinator to find out more.